‘The Penguin’ Is Giving the Batman Villain a ‘Scarface’ Story

 “There’s a certain amount of brokenness in Oz that, I think, as a reference, not for me performance-wise, but just emotionally, as a reference for Matt—I think Fredo from The Godfather was a bit of a reference,” Farrell said.
 “Matt was just talking about somebody who had very real and very lofty ambitions, but never really had the opportunity or the chance to explore them, and was maybe looked upon as someone who was handicapped, whether it was psychologically, intellectually—Fredo was frowned upon as less than the other brothers, and maybe Oz as well, in his life, was looked upon as somebody who wasn’t capable.
 And so that’s one of the things that fuels Oz.”

-Who will be in The Penguin?
+Who is in The Penguin?

 Colin Farrell is, of course, slated to don Oswald’s heavy makeup once more to star in The Penguin.
 2022 proved to be a great year for Farrell, after the releases of The Batman, The Banshees of Inisherin, and After Yang.
 He landed an Oscar nomination and nabbed a Golden Globe award for his outstanding performance in Banshees (he’s Pádraic, and he’s nice!).